crespohector/welcome-to-mod-7/README.md

 * Utilize creating a KanBan Board on Github to effectively manage your time in completing tasks and objectives.
 * Make sure to push to GitHub daily. *(We want to see that garden green)*
 * You are encouraged to use branches to complete your features and to push to your main branch when you have working functionality.
-   * Please remember to test the feature not only on local, but on Production as well to ensure it works as expected.
+   * Please remember to test the feature not only on local but on Production as well to ensure it works as expected.

 ## FAAQs | Frequently/Any Asked Questions
-> _An informal and very incomplete list of somewhat common and / or unique problems observed by the Mod 7 IA's during capstone project development._
+> _An informal and very incomplete list of somewhat common and/or unique problems observed by the Mod 7 IA's during capstone project development._
 * [Capstone FAAQs](https://github.com/tombetthauser/fullstack-faqs)

 <!-- ## Helpful styling tips -->